New York State’s Clean Slate Law

 Conviction records sealed must not be accessed by or made available to any person or public or private agency.
 However, the law provides for exemptions to access to sealed records.
 A few exemptions are listed here:

 - Any court, defense counsel or prosecutor for the purposes of a pending criminal proceeding or proceedings brought in a criminal court.

 - Individuals or entities that are required by a local, state, or a federal law or regulation to request and receive a fingerprint-based check of criminal history information.

 - The commissioner of education or the office of school personnel review and accountability from receiving or using convictions sealed for purposes of applicable educational laws.

 - Individuals or entities that are required by a local, state, or a federal law or regulation to request and receive a fingerprint-based check of criminal history information in relation to the individual’s fitness to have responsibility for the safety and well-being of children or adolescents, elderly individuals, individuals with disabilities, or otherwise vulnerable populations.

 - Transportation network companies that are required or authorized by state law to request criminal history information.

-The law requires that the Office of Court Administration make efforts to promptly seal all conviction records, eligible for sealing, where such convictions were entered on or before the effective date of the law and ensure sealing of such convictions is completed no later than three years after the effective date of the law.
+The law states that the Office of Court Administration shall implement processes to ensure the sealing of convictions is complete no later than three years after the effective date.

 Sterling is not a law firm.
 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.